dananjids/dananjids.github.io/README.md

 ## Professional Summary
 ---------
-Experienced in managing full-cycle data science projects, from acquisition and analysis to deployment and integration.
-Skilled in statistical inference, spatial analysis, and machine learning, with proven success as a Data Science and Engineering Associate delivering impactful solutions through cross-functional collaboration.
-As a Teaching Assistant, guided students in R and Python, fostering advanced data analysis and high-quality coding practices.
+Canadian-qualified statistician with over 2 years of professional experience as a data scientist and statistical programmer.
+Experienced in statistical inference, machine learning, Bayesian statistics, and clinical trial analysis.
+As a Data Scientist and Junior Analyst, I delivered actionable insights through cross-functional collaboration and mentored students as a Teaching Assistant.
+Currently developing an R package for the diagnosis of Bayesian hurdle models as part of MSc research in Statistics.

 ## Projects
 ---------